Co-Curricular Engagement Reporting Form

 In the Department of Communications, our students have many learning opportunities that supplement the curriculum and extend learning outside of the classroom.
 The Undergraduate Curriculum and Assessment Committee seeks help from the faculty and student organization leadership in documenting this

-Co-Curricular Engagement involves activities that engage students in concept and skill development outside of the regular classroom curriculum to support the desired learning outcomes.
-Some examples include:
+Co-Curricular Engagement involves activities that engage students in concept and skill development outside of the regular classroom and curriculum to support the desired learning outcomes.

-Industry professionals who serve as guest speakers in class
+Industry professionals who serve as guest speakers for a class

 Student field trips to a conference, special event, or professional workplace